 Project Description

-The project will establish rubber tree plantations in a project boundary of 2,366.16 hectares of degraded and degrading lands where the traditional use has been cattle grazing, which corresponds to eligible area.
-The species planted will be Hevea brasiliensis.
-Direct planting of H. brasiliensis in the project area began in 2007 and will continue through 2013.
-The real or effective planted area corresponds to 2,252.23 hectares which is given by planting density of natural rubber plantations.
-This area excludes other vegetated areas within project boundary such as creeks, borders’ vegetation, and small spots of vegetation.
+The project establishes rubber tree plantations across a project boundary of 1,410 hectares of degraded and degrading lands where the traditional use has been cattle grazing.
+The species planted is Hevea brasiliensis.
+Direct planting began in 2007 and continued through 2013, covering an effective planted area of 1,410 hectares — excluding creeks, border vegetation, and small vegetated spots within the project boundary.

 Anti-Discrimination Assurance